 - The University of Michigan has one of the most massive academic therapeutic pipelines in the world, with 14 drug candidates currently in various stages of clinical trials and more than 130 preclinical drug discovery, drug repurposing, and novel drug target validation programs underway in labs across campus.

 - The state has 1850+ establishments in the bioscience industry

 - The University of Michigan spent 1.62B on bioscience research and development.

 - Deerfield commits up to $130M to commercialize drug discovery at the University of Michigan

-- BlueSky Initiative: The research will develop novel sensors that will gather microbiome data, including DNA sequences, in real time.
+- BlueSky Initiative: The research will develop novel sensors that will gather microbiome data, including DNA sequences, in real-time.
 The sensors will be strategically placed across water systems in cities and the data collected will be used to guide water treatment and distribution.

-- LynxDx creates COVID-19 testing site.
+- LynxDx creates a COVID-19 testing site.

 - Piramal will invest some $32 million into its manufacturing plant in Riverview, Michigan.

 |Company Name||Description||Regional Employees|

 |MI Bioresearch (acquired by Covance)||CRO||85+|

 |Swift BioSciences Inc||Genetic test kits for biological research||30+|